editorconfig/editorconfig-core-c/INSTALL.md

     -DMSVC_MD=[ON|OFF]                      Default: OFF
     Use /MD instead of /MT flag when compiling with Microsoft Visual C++.
 This option takes no effect when using compilers other than Microsoft Visual C++.
-Note that the option chosen here must be consistent with pcre. e.g. We want to use /MD instead of /MT when compiling with MSVC. cmake -DMSVC_MD=ON .
+Note that the option chosen here must be consistent with PCRE2. e.g. We want to use /MD instead of /MT when compiling with MSVC. cmake -DMSVC_MD=ON .